R3Conclave/conclave-samples/tribuo-tutorials/README.md

 ### Requests and responses
-When initialization requests are executed by the `enclave`, for example the `ClassificationInitializeImpl` request, which creates an instance of `common.Classification`, their `execute()` implementation will invoke `TribuoObject.encode()`, which takes the `TribuoObject`'s initialization function and returns the instance's `id`, serialized as a `ByteArray`.
+When initialization requests are executed by the `enclave`, for example the `InitializeClassification` request, which creates an instance of `common.Classification`, their `execute()` implementation will invoke `TribuoObject.encode()`, which takes the `TribuoObject`'s initialization function and returns the instance's `id`, serialized as a `ByteArray`.